MRaaxsim/Max-Bluestamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BsfRBaeQHXI?si=PwjE1QwxWscbPYGx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - Since my last milestone I have tested my modification to see if it benifited the design.
 I tested three different designs, the base project, a foamboard prototype and the final 3D printed part.
 I had them pick up four different objects, a small breadboard, a pen sideways, pen upwards and a sticky note pad.
 I took the average of two attempts for each modification and had a cap at two minutes.
+To reduce variability between test I used the home button and playback features.
 I found that the modified part preformed noticibly better in most categories my full results are bellow as well as images that show exactly what each item looked like.

 | **Test Object** | **3D Printed TPU** | **Foam Prototype** | **No Modification** |
 |:--:|:--:|:--:|:--:|